hugosalasr7/extracting_text_from_images/README.md

 # Finding video skips and extracting datetime text out of images

 The code within this repository has two main purposes:
+1. Download YouTube frames sequentially.
-1. Find YouTube video skips (moments when recording was stopped and put back on again) using well known image similarity measures.
+2. Find YouTube video skips (moments when recording was stopped and put back on again) using well known image similarity measures.
-2. Use OpenCV, tesseract OCR and RegEx to extract datetime information from images.
+3. Use OpenCV, tesseract OCR and RegEx to extract datetime information from images.

 ## File descriptions